-Data or parameter CEF c Units N/A Periodicity Not applicable.
-Description CO 2 emission factor for fuel with which electricity is generated in the NIZ and which is displaced by the electricity produced by the project.
-Data source The data should be the same as that used for the National GHG Inventory (INGEI).
-Data or parameter TGENIZt Units MWh Periodicity It can be monitored more regularly, but in the equation, it must be reported in the same temporal units of $\mbox{PDE}{i,j}$ Description Total electricity generated in the NIZ in period $m{t}$ of the baseline scenario.
-Data source The data must originate from the organization managing the non-interconnected network or the competent energy authority in the NIA.
+Data or parameter CEF c Data or parameter TGENIZt Units MWh Periodicity It can be monitored more regularly, but in the equation, it must be reported in the same temporal units of ${ m PDE}{{ m i},{ m j}}$ Description Total electricity generated in the NIZ in period t of the baseline scenario.
+Data source The data must originate from the organization managing the non- interconnected network or the competent energy authority in the NIA.

-Data or parameter WOM Units % Periodicity It can be monitored more regularly, but in the equation, it must be reported in the same temporary units of $\textbf{PDE}{i,j}$ .
-Description Weighting of the operating margin emissions factor (percentage), calculated using the procedure proposed in the most up-to-date CDM methodology.
-Data source To calculate the operating margin emission factor, use the latest version of CDM methodological tool 07 " Tool to calculate the emission factor for an electricity system ".
+Data or parameter WOM Units % Periodicity It can be monitored more regularly, but in the equation, it must be reported in the same temporary units of PDE {ij} Description Weighting of the operating margin emissions factor (percentage), calculated using the procedure proposed in the most up-to-date CDM methodology.
+Data source To calculate the operating margin emission factor, use the latest version of CDM methodological tool 07 "Tool to calculate the emission factor for an electricity system".

-Data or parameter $CMEFNIZ_t$ Units N/A Periodicity It can be monitored more regularly, but in the equation, it must be reported in the same temporary units of $PDE{i,j}$ .
-Description Emission factor of the construction margin in the Non-Interconnected Zone in period $t$ , calculated using the procedure proposed in the most up-to-date CDM methodology.
-Data source To calculate the construction margin factor, use the latest version of CDM methodological tool 07 "Tool to calculate the emission factor for an electricity system".
+Data or parameter CMEFNIZ t Units N/A Periodicity It can be monitored more regularly, but in the equation, it must be reported in the same temporary units of ${ m PDE}{i,i}$ Description Emission factor of the construction margin in the Non-Interconnected Zone in period t , calculated using the procedure proposed in the most up-to-date CDM methodology.

+Data or parameter CMEFNIZ t Data source To calculate the construction margin factor, use the latest version of CDM methodological tool 07 "Tool to calculate the emission factor for an electricity system".

-Data or parameter WCM Units % Periodicity It can be monitored more regularly, but in the equation, it must be reported in the same temporary units of $PDE{i,j}$ .
-Description Weighting of the construction margin emissions factor (percentage), calculated using the procedure proposed in the most up to date CDM methodology.
+Data or parameter WCM Units % Periodicity It can be monitored more regularly, but in the equation, it must be reported in the same temporary units of $\mbox{PDE}{i,j}$ Description Weighting of the construction margin emissions factor (percentage), calculated using the procedure proposed in the most up to date CDM methodology.
 Data source To calculate the emission factor of the construction margin, use the latest version of CDM methodological tool 07 " Tool to calculate the emission factor for an electricity system ".